itachiisdead/tic-tac-toe/README.md

 The repository consists of the following files:

 - `game.py`: Contains the main logic for the tic-tac-toe game.
-- `player.py`: Defines the Player class for representing the players in the game.
+- `player.py`: Defines the Player class for representing the players of the game.